Antibiotic supply gone from bad to worse, say pharmacists

 - Published

-Pharmacists say supplies of antibiotics have "gone from bad to worse" in a week and the situation is "unacceptable".
+Pharmacists say supplies of key antibiotics to treat strep A have "gone from bad to worse" in the past week.

-The Association of Independent Multiple Pharmacies (AIMP) said it was time for the government to acknowledge the problem and get a plan in place.
+The Association of Independent Multiple Pharmacies (AIMP) said the situation was "unacceptable" and it was time for the government to get a plan in place.

-Four antibiotics have now been added to a list of products that cannot be exported from the UK.
+Four antibiotics, which treat different conditions, have been added to a list of products that the UK cannot export.

 The UK government says it is working urgently with manufacturers and wholesalers to speed up deliveries.

-However, Leyla Hannbeck, chief executive of the AIMP, which represents 4,000 pharmacies in the UK, said the supply of key antibiotics to treat strep A was "very poor".
+However, Leyla Hannbeck, chief executive of the AIMP, which represents 4,000 pharmacies in the UK, said the supply of antibiotics to treat bacterial infections including strep A and scarlet fever was "very poor".

 She said the problem had been highlighted a week ago, but it was now getting worse, making it very difficult to get hold of any antibiotics.